forcedotcom/cli/releasenotes/README.md

 ------------

+* NEW:  Open an agent in the Agent Builder UI with the new `open org agent` command.
+Use the `--name` flag to open an agent using its API name.
+For example:

+    ```bash
+    sf open org agent --name Coral_Cloud_Agent
+    ```

+  To find the agent's API name, go to Setup in your org and navigate to the agent's details page.  (plugin-org PR [#1264](https://github.com/salesforcecli/plugin-org/pull/1264))

 * FIX: If you set your `target-org` configuration variable to a sandbox, and then run `org delete scratch` without specifying the `--target-org` flag, the command now returns an error.
 Previously the command would delete the sandbox.
 (GitHub issue [#3058](https://github.com/forcedotcom/cli/issues/3058), plugin-org PR [#1257](https://github.com/salesforcecli/plugin-org/pull/1257))

 ## 2.67.7 (November 20, 2024) [stable]